Free: How To Find Out if Someone Is a Felon, See Criminal Records

 1. Open google and type in “[City or County] court records search.”
 For example, if you’re in Dallas Texas you’d search “Dallas court records search”

 2. From there, look for .gov and .org websites primarily, but it may be on a .us or .com as well.
-The first result that populated was the Dallas county website
+The first result that populated was the Dallas County website

 3. Now look for something along the lines of “criminal records search” or “felonies.”
 For the Dallas example, the next link you’d click on is “Dallas County Felony and Misdemeanor Courts Case Information